etienneschalk/scientific-data-viewer/docs/rfc/README.md

 ## Notes

-- Issues are numbered sequentially for easy reference
+- RFCs are numbered sequentially for easy reference
 - Priority levels are based on impact and complexity
-- Each issue includes detailed requirements and acceptance criteria
+- Each RFC includes detailed requirements and acceptance criteria
 - Labels are provided for categorization and filtering